What are you expected to do with a traffic citation?

-When it comes to a speeding ticket, you can either plead guilty and pay the fine or plead not guilty.
-If you select the “not guilty” option on the ticket, you will have to make an appearance in court.
+When it comes to a speeding ticket, you may either plead guilty and pay the fine or plead not guilty.
+If you select the “not guilty” option on speeding tickets, you will have to make an appearance in court.
 A date will be set for you to appear before a judge or court magistrate.
 If you don’t want to pay the fine at all, be ready to face these consequences we discussed on this article.

 Got A Speeding Ticket?
 Let us help you get rid of it!

-Some states give you a third option, which is enrolling in traffic school.
-This basically involves taking a driver’s safety class or defensive driving course.
+Some states may give you a third option, which is enrolling in traffic school.
+This one basically involves taking a driver’s safety class or defensive driving course.
 If you successfully complete the course, you can get the ticket removed from your record completely.
-This means that it will not impact your car insurance rate whatsoever.
+This also means that it will not impact your car insurance rates whatsoever.
 For Virginia speeding laws, click this to see our info guide.

 If you try to ignore the ticket, a bench warrant will be issued by a judge.
-This means that you could get placed under arrest next time you are pulled over by an officer.
+This means that you could get placed under arrest next time your car is pulled over by an officer.